-The Phase-II online examination will be conducted on July 7, 2017, only for the candidates who are shortlisted on the basis of results of Phase-I examination.
+The Phase-II online examination will be conducted, only for the candidates who are shortlisted on the basis of results of Phase-I examination.
 This examination will be in two shifts.
 Candidates are required to appear in both the shifts.
 SEPERATE ADMISSION LETTERS SHOULD BE DOWNLOADED FOR MORNING AND AFTERNOON SHIFTS from RBI website.
-The time of Phase-II examination/shifts and venue of examinations is indicated in both the Admission Letters.
+The date, time of Phase-II examination/shifts and venue of examinations is indicated in both the Admission Letters.